 - owned by a government or statutory authority or by a private person

-- held as Torrens title, Old System or Crown title
+- held as Torrens title, Old System or Crown Title or

-The Administration Sheet of a new deposited plan must incorporate a Subdivision Certificate pursuant to section 109J Environmental Planning and Assessment Act 1979.
+The Administration Sheet of a new deposited plan must incorporate a Subdivision Certificate.

 - a consent authority - where the subdivision has development consent

 - the council - where the subdivision does not need development consent or where the council is itself the consent authority

 - the Crown or prescribed person (or any person acting on their behalf) - where the subdivision is carried out by or on behalf of the Crown or the prescribed person

 - aregistered certifier - where the subdivision is identified in an environmental planning instrument as one which may be authorised by a registered certifier see section 6.5(3) Environmental Planning and Assessment Act 1979.

 A certifying authority must be satisfied as to the matters specified in section 6.15 Environmental Planning and Assessment Act 1979, before issuing a Subdivision Certificate.

 The Subdivision Certificate must be completed with the following information: